 Whether you think you’d prefer to drive a manual or automatic transmission car, it’s worth bearing in mind that a manual licence qualifies you to drive both.
 On the other hand, an automatic licence only qualifies you to drive automatics, so you’ll need to be sure of your decision.

 At the end of the day, the choice is yours!

 Where we provide driving lessons in Putney

-Wherever you are in Putney, our driving instructors have got you covered.
-A few of our popular areas include East Putney, Putney Bridge and Putney Village.
+Wherever you are in Putney, you can find a driving lesson.
+A few of the popular areas include East Putney, Putney Bridge and Putney Village.

-We also provide driving lessons across London, including Barking, Brixton, Bromley, Clapham, Croydon, Dagenham, Ealing, Enfield, Greenwich, Hackney, Harrow, Hayes, Hendon, Hounslow, Islington, Kingston upon Thames, Romford, Southall, Stratford, Sutton, Tottenham, Twickenham, Uxbridge, Walthamstow, Wandsworth, Watford, Wembley and Wimbledon.
+You can also find driving lessons across London, including Barking, Brixton, Bromley, Clapham, Croydon, Dagenham, Ealing, Enfield, Greenwich, Hackney, Harrow, Hayes, Hendon, Hounslow, Islington, Kingston upon Thames, Romford, Southall, Stratford, Sutton, Tottenham, Twickenham, Uxbridge, Walthamstow, Wandsworth, Watford, Wembley and Wimbledon.